pism/pism/doc/sphinx/modeling-dynamics.rst

    * - ``gpbld``
      - :class:`rheology::GPBLD`
-     - Glen-Paterson-Budd-Lliboutry-Duval law [LliboutryDuval1985]_, the enthalpy-based
+     - Glen-Paterson-Budd-Lliboutry-Duval law :cite:`LliboutryDuval1985`, the enthalpy-based
-       default in PISM [AschwandenBuelerKhroulevBlatter]_.
+       default in PISM :cite:`AschwandenBuelerKhroulevBlatter`.
 Extends the Paterson-Budd law (below) to positive liquid water fraction.
 If `A_{c}(T)` is from Paterson-Budd then this law returns